ketanprakash/Sem3Notes/DBMS.md

 ### Introduction and Overview

 1. DBMS has two components:
-  a.
-The Data
+    1. The Data
-  b.
-A set of programs to manipulate(Eg. perform CRUD operations) the data
+    1. A set of programs to manipulate(Eg. perform CRUD operations) the data

 2. DBMS forms the backend of any application that uses data

 3. Drawbacks of using file systems(not using DBMS):
-  a.
-Data redundancy and inconsistency.
+    1. Data redundancy and inconsistency.
 Eg: Multiple file formats.
-  b.
-Difficulty in accessing data.
+    1. Difficulty in accessing data.
 Eg: Need to write a new program to carry out each task
-  c.
-Data isolation
+    1. Data isolation
-  d.
-Integrity problems
+    1. Integrity problems
-  e.
-Atomicity of Updates
+    1. Atomicity of Updates
-  f.
-Concurrant Access by mutliple users
+    1. Concurrant Access by mutliple users
-  g.
-Security problems
+    1. Security problems

 4. Levels of abstraction
-  a.
-Physical Level
+    1. Physical Level
-  b.
-Logical level
+    1. Logical level
-  c.
-View Level
+    1. View Level

 5. Data Models
-  a.
-A collection of tools
+    1. A collection of tools
-    i.
-Data
+        1. Data
-    ii.
-Data Relationships
+        1. Data Relationships
-    iii.
-Data Semantics
+        1. Data Semantics
-    iv.
-Data contraints
+        1. Data contraints

-  b.
-Relational Model
+    1. Relational Model
-  c.
-Entitity-Relationship data model
+    1. Entitity-Relationship data model
-  d.
-Object Based Data Models
+    1. Object Based Data Models
-  e.
-Semistructured Model
+    1. Semistructured Model
-  d.
-Other older models like Network Model and heirarchial model
+    1. Other older models like Network Model and heirarchial model

 6. Relational Model
   a.
 All the data is stored in various tables.